NetAuto-RheinMain/NetAutober-2025-Hackathon-tasks/intermediate/readme.md

-This is a fantastic and very common project for setting up a modern monitoring environment.
+# Intermediate Task

 The entire process, from provisioning infrastructure to deploying services and validating them, can be almost fully automated.

-I'll provide you with the complete set of files and a master script to run the entire workflow.
 This solution will provision two AWS EC2 instances:

   * `monitoring-server`: Hosts Prometheus, Loki, and Grafana via Docker Compose.
   * `monitored-client`: Hosts Node Exporter and Promtail, which send metrics and logs to the server.

 -----

-### 📦 Project Structure
+## 📦 Project Structure

 For this to work, organize your files as follows: